 The public stock holding system reserves a certain amount of food in preparation for food crisis such as supply and demand imbalance due to insufficient grains, natural disasters and war, etc.

-The Minister of Agriculture, Food and Rural Affairs shall stockpile and utilize government-purchased grain to stably secure food for the nation.
+The Minister of Agriculture, Food and Rural Affairs shall stockpile and utilize government-purchased grain and grain prescribed by Presidential Decree to stably secure food for the nation.

-Apply the principle of purchasing and discharging at market price to meet the auxiliary conditions by the WTO
+The principle of purchase and release at market price is applied to meet the requirements of the WTO

-Purchase from farmers at nationwide local average rice price in harvesting season (October - December); to ensure fund liquidity at farms, make a certain portion of payment at the time of acquisition (interim payment) and make the final payment once rice price is confirmed
+Purchase from farmers at nationwide average price of local rice in harvesting season (October - December); to ensure fund liquidity at farms, make a certain portion of payment at the time of acquisition (interim payment) and make the final payment once rice price is confirmed

-For circulation of inventory, supply to military accommodations throughout the year based on '2-year circulating reserve' and discharge at the market at market price through public sales in case of imbalance in supply and demand
+For the circulation of inventory, supply to military and public accommodations throughout the year based on '2-year circulating reserve', and release to the market at market price through public sales in case of imbalance in supply and demand

-In order to prevent rapid degradation of quality over storage time and to ensure circulation of inventory, replace a certain amount each year
+In order to prevent the rapid degradation of quality over storage time and to ensure the circulation of inventory, replace a certain amount each year